Delegation does not have to be painful — for you or other people. Sometimes our dread of delegation leads to poor execution.

 The better you delegate, the more desirable you are for levels higher than yours, and the more equipped they are to succeed you.
 Delegation does well all the way around.

-This is Dr. Melissa Gratias, productivity psychologist.
+This is Dr. Melissa Gratias.
 If you like these videos, you would love working with me.
 Please reach out.
 We can schedule a no-cost-to-you phone call where we’ll find out if working together makes sense.

 Be productive.
 Delegate effectively, early, and often.
 Have a great day.